-exception gc3libs.exceptions.InvalidUsage(msg, do\log=True)
+'''

+exception qc3libs.exceptions.InvalidUsage (msg, do_log=True)

+'''

 Raised when a command is not provided all required arguments on the command line, or the arguments do not match the expected syntax.

 Since the exception message is the last thing a user will see, try to be specific about what is wrong on the command line.